 4.5.3 Bright View Ceph Install: Summary Screen

-The next screen is the Summary screen (figure 4.16).
+The next screen is the Summary screen (figure 4.18).
 This summarizes the choices that have been made.
-The Show config button displays the underlying raw YAML configuration in a popup window.
+The Show config button displays the underlying raw XML configuration in a popup window (figure 4.19).